-If you don't want to SIY (sprout it yourself), simply buy a flat and trim it to your container.
+This Easter basket idea is overflowing with creativity—and natural elements like wheatgrass.
+If you don't want to sprout it yourself, simply buy a flat and trim it to your container.
 When the big-eared guy hops into town, you can put all your eggs—or a flock of downy ducklings—in one earth-friendly basket.
 Extra eco-friendly tip: For an alternative basket filling that you can recycle, cut inexpensive colored or natural kraft paper into thin ribbons with shredding scissors.

-Set them atop 1/2 to 1 inch of moist soil in a tray; set it inside your basket.
-Cover and keep out of the light.
-Spray daily with water.
+Set the seeds atop 1/2 to 1 inch of moist soil in a tray; set it inside your basket.
+Cover and keep it out of the light.
+But be sure to spray daily with water.
 When grass is 1 to 2 inches tall, uncover and move to indirect sunlight.

 Continue spraying daily.
 The seeds should germinate in about two days, and grow to 6 inches in a week and a half.
 Optional: Embellish basket for presentation with ribbon and decorative add-ons as pictured.